Sulfates In Shampoos, Part 2

 The goal of many therapeutic haircare products is to permeate the scalp to treat an underlying condition.
 These products, therefore, contain ingredients which increase permeability to deliver the treatment or require a longer duration of time to absorb before rinsing.
 The inclusion of sulfates in such products can pose a serious health risk, due to the fact that potentially toxic elements found in ingredients classified as sulfates can have a more dangerous effect if penetrated deeper or absorbed into the scalp.

-The regulation of sulfates in hair care products are primarily intended for products which are rinsed off right away (with no absorption time period) and hair care products which do not function as treatments (with increased permeability functions).
+The regulation of sulfates in hair care products are primarily intended for products which are rinsed off right away (with no absorption time period) and hair care products that do not function as treatments (with increased permeability functions).
 Therapeutic hair care products contain ingredients which are intended to alleviate symptoms, and the inclusion of sulfates within the formula can simultaneously aggravate the symptoms.

 For example, a therapeutic hair care product which treats dry scalp and contains sulfates results in a “conflict of interest” between the ingredients (ingredients which treat dry scalp vs. sulfates which cause it), leaving the chances of success depends on how sensitive the user is to sulfates.
 If the user has a scalp or hair type more sensitive to sulfates, the sulfates will aggravate the condition and leave the user worse off than before the treatment began.

 This can apply to any hair care treatment which intends on counteracting conditions which can be aggravated by exposure to sulfates (See Section II.
 Negative Effects).
 Due to their cost-effectiveness, products which contain sulfates are practical for those with healthy, untreated hair.
 Individuals suffering from a condition of any kind or who apply any treatment to their hair should remain cautious when choosing a hair care product.
-Saving a few dollars on a hair care product which contains sulfates can end up costing one more in money, their health and comfortable lifestyle.
+Saving a few dollars on a hair care product that contains sulfates can end up costing one more in money, their health and a comfortable lifestyle.

 Alternatives To Sulfates Explained